asiamina/FakeReviews-RestaurantDataset/README.md

 3. **Real**: This column shows if the review is fake (value=0) or real (value=1)

 4. **Reviewer**: The ID of the reviewer.
 If the value=0 it means the review is legitimate and real.
-Otherwise, if the value <> 0 shows the identify of the reviewer.
+If the value <> 0, the value shows the identify of the reviewer.

 5. **F1-AWL**: Average word length.